Religious and philosophical views of Albert Einstein: Agnosticism and atheism

-Einstein said people can call him an agnostic rather than an atheist, stating: "I have repeatedly said that in my opinion the idea of a personal god is a childlike one.
+Einstein said people could call him an agnostic rather than an atheist, stating: "I have repeatedly said that in my opinion the idea of a personal god is a childlike one.
 You may call me an agnostic, but I do not share the crusading spirit of the professional atheist whose fervor is mostly due to a painful act of liberation from the fetters of religious indoctrination received in youth.
 I prefer an attitude of humility corresponding to the weakness of our intellectual understanding of nature and of our own being."
 In an interview published by the German poet George Sylvester Viereck, Einstein stated, "I am not an Atheist."
 According to Prince Hubertus, Einstein said, "In view of such harmony in the cosmos which I, with my limited human mind, am able to recognize, there are yet people who say there is no God.
 But what really makes me angry is that they quote me for the support of such views."

-In 1945 Guy Raner, Jr. wrote a letter to Einstein, asking him if it was true that a Jesuit priest had caused Einstein to convert from atheism.
+In 1945, Guy Raner, Jr. wrote a letter to Einstein asking if it was true that a Jesuit priest had caused Einstein to convert from atheism.
 Einstein replied, "I have never talked to a Jesuit priest in my life and I am astonished by the audacity to tell such lies about me.
 From the viewpoint of a Jesuit priest I am, of course, and have always been an atheist. ...
 It is always misleading to use anthropomorphical concepts in dealing with things outside the human sphere—childish analogies.
 We have to admire in humility the beautiful harmony of the structure of this world—as far as we can grasp it, and that is all."